JANECEA/FileSurfer/README.md

 ---

-FileSurfer is an open-source file explorer for Linux and Windows built with Avalonia UI.
+FileSurfer is an open-source file explorer for Linux and Windows built with AvaloniaUI.
-FileSurfer is designed for convenience and efficiency, targeting more technical users while still providing a familiar and modern interface.
+FileSurfer is designed for convenience and efficiency, targeting technical users while still providing a familiar and modern interface.
-I've also included features that I personally find useful, even if they're not commonly found in other file explorers.
 Your feedback is very welcome: if you encounter any bugs or have suggestions, please open an issue here on GitHub!

 ---